Place de Barcelone (Tunis): Location

 The square is surrounded by the streets of Belgium (rue de Belgique) and Ali-Darghouth.
 The streets that converge towards the square are the streets of Holland (rue de Holland), Koufa, Greece (rue de Grèce), Ali-Darghouth, England (rue d'Angleterre), Spain (rue d'Espagne), as well as Avenue Farhat-Hached.

-It is located not far from the embassies of France in Tunisia, Italy and Place Mongi-Bali.
+It is not far from the embassies of France in Tunisia, Italy and Place Mongi-Bali.

 Transport

 It is home to an important urban transport hub, with the Tunis light metro, many bus lines, the Gare de Tunis managed by the Tunisian National Railway Company and a public garden.

-In 2011, it is the place of several demonstrations.
+In 2011 it was the place of several demonstrations.

-In 2008, the central director of major projects of the Société des transports de Tunis (Transtu) announced that it would launch a redevelopment project with a total value of 27.3 million dinars.
+In 2008 the central director of major projects of the Société des transports de Tunis (Transtu) announced that it would launch a redevelopment project with a total value of 27.3 million dinars.
 He must create an underground bus station, the whole of the place then being dedicated to the metro; an improvement in traffic in the neighboring streets and avenues is also expected.